jakirhussainp7/captainjak/_posts/2022-10-03-blog-configuration.md

 And there are other related notice tags are `{: .notice--primary}``{: .notice--warning}` , `{: .notice--danger}` , `{: .notice--success}` can be used to mention type of the message.
 {: .notice--primary}

->This is a quote written by the author.
+>This text represents the 'quote' section.

 ## gh-pages
 After making the necessary changes to the blog, now it's time to host the site in [GitHub](https://github.com){:target="_blank"}.
 Create a public repository and push the site files to the repo using Pycharm.
 GitHub pages are available for public repositories for free.
 I hosted my static website on GitHub using the `gh-pages` under the repo settings page.